-- 1. Message from the Chairman of the Supervisory Board

-- 2. Message from the Chairman of the Management Board

-- 3. Macroeconomic environment

-- 4. Key trends in the Ukrainian economy

-- 5. State of financial markets and the banking sector

-- 6. OTP Group

-- 7. Composition of the Supervisory Board

-- 8. Composition of the Management Board

-- 9. Key milestones and events of the past year

-- 10. Ratings, awards and achievements

-- 11. Overall financial results and achievements

-- 12. Risk management system

-- 13. Achievements of the corporate business line

-- 14. Achievements of the retail business line

-- 15. Achievements of the treasury

-- 16. The future of the Bank.
-Digitalisation and remote sales channels

-- 17. Corporate governance

-- 18. Sustainable development
+- 1. Message from the Chairman of the Supervisory Board the main member of the consolidated group - 2.
+Message from the Chairman of the Management Board the main member of the consolidated group - 3.
+Macroeconomic environment - 4.
+Key trends in the Ukrainian economy - 5.
+State of financial markets and the banking sector - 6.
+OTP Group - 7.
+Composition of the Supervisory Board the main member of the consolidated group - 8.
+Composition of the Management Board the main member of the consolidated group - 9.
+Key milestones and events of the past year - 10.
+Ratings, awards and achievements - 11.
+Overall financial results and achievements - 12.
+Risk management system - 13.
+Achievements of the corporate business line the main member of the consolidated group - 14.
+Achievements of the retail business line the main member of the consolidated group - 15.
+Achievements of the treasury the main member of the consolidated group - 16.
+The future of the Bank.
+Digitalisation and remote sales channels - 17.
+Corporate governance - 18.
+Sustainable development the main member of the consolidated group

-1. MESSAGE FROM THE CHAIRMAN OF THE SUPERVISORY BOARD
+1. MESSAGE FROM THE CHAIRMAN OF THE SUPERVISORY BOARD THE MAIN MEMBER OF THE CONSOLIDATED GROUP